 Introduction to the Blockchain

 Blockchain Technology didn't just pop up overnight.
-So how did we get here?
+How did we get here?

-Decentralization and Distributed Ledgers
+Decentralization and Mining

-Now let’s say you’re looking to rob one of these communities.
+Now let’s say a thief looking to rob one of these communities.
 You need to get a certain amount of the neighborhood’s wealth for any robbery to be worth the risk.
 Do you target Neighborhood A, where all of the wealth is in one house?
 Or do you target Neighborhood B, where you would have to rob multiple houses?
 Of course, any smart thief goes for Neighborhood A, where less effort would amount to the same amount gained in the heist.

-In this scenario, houses are nodes and the money they possess is information.
+In this scenario, houses are nodes, and the money they possess is information.
 Neighborhood A represents a centralized network, with one server containing all the information.
 Neighborhood B represents a decentralized network; there is an equal amount of information in each node within the decentralized network.

 So how does this relate to decentralized networks?
 Blockchains work off of a majority consensus.
 One possible way to attack a blockchain is to hijack a majority of the nodes in order to gain a majority of the hashing power of a network, thus allowing the hackers to write and confirm their own blocks.
 This is known as a 51% attack.
 However, Proof-of-Work consensus algorithms make any attempt at a 51% attack very costly.
 It would take a great amount of energy in order to attempt to hijack the majority of the blockchain’s nodes.
 In our example, this would be the same as robbing 51% of the houses in Neighborhood B, all in the same night.

 You’ve completed the second module of this course!
 By now you’ve learned about the architecture or blockchains, how they stay secure, and how cryptocurrency is mined.
 Head over to our next module to see the potential impact that blockchain technology may offer.